NASCAR on CBS: Pre-1979

 The very first NASCAR races to ever be shown on television were broadcast by CBS.
 In February 1960, the network sent a "skeleton" production crew to Daytona Beach, Florida and the Daytona International Speedway to cover the Daytona 500's Twin 100 (now the Bluegreen Vacations Duel) qualifying races on February 12, 1960.
-The production crew also stayed to broadcast portions of the Daytona 500 itself, two days later.
-The event was hosted by John S. Palmer.
-CBS would continue to broadcast portions of races for the next 18 years, along with ABC and NBC.

 1979 Daytona 500: The breakthrough

 CBS Sports president Neal Pilson and motorsports editor Ken Squier believed that America would watch an entire stock car race live on television.
 Prior to 1979, television coverage of the Daytona 500 either began when the race was halfway over, or as an edited highlight package that aired a week later on ABC's Wide World of Sports.
 On February 18, 1979, CBS presented the first flag-to-flag coverage of the Daytona 500 (and 500-mile race to be broadcast live on national television in general).
 The Indianapolis 500 was only broadcast on tape delay that evening in this era; most races were broadcast only through the final quarter to half of the race, as was the procedure for ABC's Championship Car racing broadcasts; with the new CBS contract, the network and NASCAR agreed to a full live broadcast.
 That telecast introduced in-car and low-level track-side cameras, which has now become standard in all forms of automotive racing broadcasts.
 The race drew incredible ratings, in part due to the compelling action both on and off the track, and in part because a major snowstorm on the East Coast kept millions of viewers indoors.